Skip to main content

 How to get vitamin D naturally

-If you have fair skin, around 20-30 minutes of sunlight on the face and forearms around the middle of the day 2-3 times a week is enough to make enough vitamin D in the summer months in the UK.
+For people with fair skin, around 20-30 minutes of sunlight on the face and forearms around the middle of the day, 2-3 times a week is enough to make enough vitamin D in the summer months in the UK.
 The sunlight has to fall directly on to bare skin (through a window is not enough).

-If you have darker skin, you can still make some vitamin D through exposure to sunshine.
-However, you may not be able to make enough from sunshine and diet alone, so you should consider taking a vitamin D supplement all year round.
+People with darker skin can still make some vitamin D through exposure to sunshine.
+However, they may not be able to make enough from sunshine and diet alone so should consider taking a vitamin D supplement all year round.

 Too much exposure to the sun's rays can be damaging.
-Sunburn should be avoided at all costs (mainly because it can increase your risk of skin cancer).
+Sunburn should be avoided at all costs (mainly because it can increase the risk of skin cancer).

-You can also get some vitamin D from foods that either contain it naturally or have it added to them.
+Vitamin D can also be obtained from foods that either contain it naturally or have it added to them.

 What foods contain vitamin D?